MoonPoet/xaprb-src/content/blog/2006/bad-character-data-in-mysql.md

 ### Detection

 Supposing I've already loaded the bad data into the database, how can I detect it?
-For example, suppose a join between tables is failing because of a trailing carriage return, or a column looks like it has the same data as another column -- while actually having different data -- because my terminal refuses to display some of the characters.
+For example, suppose a join between tables is failing because of a trailing carriage return, or a column looks like it has the same data as another column---while actually having different data---because my terminal refuses to display some of the characters.

 The first case actually isn't too hard from the MySQL command-line client.
 The presence of trailing carriage returns will misalign the display: